gta-reversed/gta-reversed-modern/README.md

 ### Preparing Environment (Optional)

-You can create symbolic links for artifacts to not copy them every time you compiled the project.
+You can create symbolic links [symlinks] for artifacts [the `.asi`] to need not copy them every time you compile the project.

 Open a console with administrator privileges in the git repo's directory and run `contrib\link_asi.bat` or right click `link_asi.bat` file and click `Run as administrator`, then follow instructions at the command window.